 If you’re concerned that your daughter’s development doesn’t conform to ‘the norm’ (and what’s seen as ‘normal’ changes, so it’s hard to define) then you might want to consult a doctor.
 Don’t unnecessarily worry your daughter with comments like, ‘That doesn’t look right to me!’ before you’ve done your research, or talked to a medical professional.

 For more than three-quarters of girls, breast buds are the first thing to appear.
 It’s normal for one nipple to start growing before the other, so don’t be alarmed if this is the case with your daughter.
-As an adult, you’ll probably notice a slight difference in your boobs (because let’s face it, nature rarely follows the rules of symmetry).
+If you are an adult woman, you’ll probably notice a slight difference in your boobs (because let’s face it, nature rarely follows the rules of symmetry).

 Other signs that puberty is in full bloom are pubic hair, rapid growth spurts and acne.
 We’ve written a piece for teens about what to expect (and when), which is useful if you need to brush up on your facts, too.